nebularis/systest/static/concepts.md

-*SysTest* is a framework aimed at distributed systems testing, with the express purpose of making test configuration easier and more manageable for test authors and operators (who run tests).
+*SysTest* is a framework aimed at distributed systems testing, with the express purpose of making test configuration and resource management easier for test authors and operators (who run tests).

-The common factor that *SysTest* tries to address is the management and monitoring of *Test Resources* required during testing.
-The idea of a *Test(ing) Resource* is therefore central to *SysTest*, and as we will see, is a pervasive concept throughout the framework.
-A *Test Resource* (which we will refer to as simply *Resource* from now on) is simply **something** that your tests require.
-At a high level, the kind of *Resources* you typically need for systems and integration testing are broken down into various categories.
+At a high level, the *Resources* you typically need for systems and integration testing are broken down into a few simple categories.

 #### *Test Resource* Categories